robinjuyal/saloncare/README.md

     theirWait = chairFreeInMinutes[idx]
     chairFreeInMinutes[idx] += theirEstimatedDuration
 ```
 Each waiting customer is assigned to whichever chair frees up soonest.
 With `totalChairs=1` this collapses back to the original single-line sum — no separate code path for single-chair salons.

+**1. `GET /api/queue/salon/{id}/wait-time`** (`QueueService.getEstimatedWaitTime()`) — recalculates fresh, live, on every call.
+This is "if I joined right now, how long would I wait" — shown to a prospective customer before they've joined, and it's meant to move as the real queue moves.

+**2. Each `QueueEntry.estimatedStartTime`** — the specific arrival/start time promised to a customer who has already joined.
+This runs the same simulation, but **only once, at the moment they join** (`calculateEstimatedStartTime`).
+After that it's frozen — `updateQueuePositions()` no longer recalculates it when the queue reshuffles (people ahead finishing, cancelling, or being marked no-show).
+This was a deliberate fix in v4.0: recalculating it live meant an online booking's promised slot could get silently overwritten with "right now" the instant a chair opened up early, which then made the no-show check (which compares against this same field) treat them as instantly overdue.
+See v4.0 in [Version History](#version-history) for the full story, including the trade-off — downstream customers no longer see their estimate get more optimistic as people ahead of them clear out early.

-Uses `actualStartTime` from the server (set when the barber clicks Start) — not a client-side timer — so the owner dashboard and the customer's view always agree.
+Both paths use `actualStartTime` from the server (set when the barber clicks Start) — not a client-side timer — so the owner dashboard and the customer's view always agree on what's actually happening right now, even though #2 above is deliberately *not* live once set.

 ---